QueeResearch/QueeResearch.github.io/index.md

 We also welcome contributions in helping us test and develop the survey!
 The survey has [been openly developed here](https://github.com/aath0/MinoritiesInResearch).
 Feel free to send us any comments via [email](mailto:queeresearch@gmail.com), or to join our [gitter channel](https://gitter.im/URM_Research/Lobby#)!

 ### Who is running this survey?
-For any questions or comments that you may have please contact [Athina Tzovara](https://github.com/aath0), or [Bastian Greshake Tzovaras](https://tzovar.as).
+For any questions or comments that you may have please contact [Athina Tzovara](https://github.com/aath0), [Bastian Greshake Tzovaras](https://tzovar.as), or [Patricia Herterich](https://github.com/pherterich).
 For general comments or more information please visit the survey's [repository](https://github.com/aath0/MinoritiesInResearch) or our [gitter channel](https://gitter.im/URM_Research/Lobby#)!